ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 4. Click Networking, **Virtual Switches**.
 5. Expand the standard switch.
 6. Click the '...' and select **Remove**.

+## Assign VMWare vCenter License
+{: #vpc-bm-vmware-vcenter-assign-lic}
+{: step}

+Assign the VMware vCenter BYO or IBM Cloud License.

+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
+2. Click **Menu** > **Home**.
+3. Click **Administration**.
+4. Select Licenses in the left column, then select Licenses Tab.
+5. Click **Add New Licenses**.
+6. Enter the license keys.
+Click **Next**.
+7. Edit license names, then click **Next**.
+8. Click **Finish**.
+The license is now added.

+To assign the license to a vCenter.

+1. Select the **Asset** tab.
+2. Select vCenter Server Systems tab.
+3. Select the vCenter you want to license.
+4. Click **Assign License**.
+5. Select the license you want to use.
+6. Click OK.
+The vCenter is now licensed.

 ## Next Steps
 {: #vpc-bm-vmware-vcenter-next-steps}